basbeu/JudobaseStats/README.md

 There are several output modes:
 - stdout: print the analysis to the standard output (default value)
 - txt: print the analysis to txt files.
-The location of the file is controled with the `output` flag.
+The location of the files is controled with the `output` flag.

 ### Usage :
 ```